kubernetes/community/contributors/devel/sig-architecture/api-conventions.md

 Use the `LastHeartbeatTime` with great caution - frequent changes to this field can cause a large fan-out effect for some resources.

+Condition types should be named in PascalCase.
+Short condition names are preferred (e.g. "Ready" over "MyResourceReady").

 Condition status values may be `True`, `False`, or `Unknown`.
 The absence of a condition should be interpreted the same as `Unknown`.
 How controllers handle `Unknown` depends on the Condition in question.